 Ghost and John graduated from M.A.
-(Distinction) in Contemporary Dance, London Contemporary Dance School.
-They are a danceWEB scholarship recipient and an ATLAS young choreographer at ImPulsTanz - Vienna International Dance Festival 2019 respectively.
-They are artist members of Chisenhale Dance Space, London, artists-in-residence at Live Art Development Agency, London, and artist fellows at Hong Kong Dance Alliance.
+(Distinction) in Contemporary Dance, London Contemporary Dance School in 2019.
+They are an MGC Futures Bursary awardee in 2021, a danceWEB scholarship recipient and an ATLAS young choreographer at ImPulsTanz - Vienna International Dance Festival 2019.
+They are artist members of Chisenhale Dance Space, London, and have been artists-in-residence at Live Art Development Agency, London, and artist fellows at Hong Kong Dance Alliance.

 香港仔 14 Sep 2021

 Whitechapel Gallery First Thursday September 2021 (Mention)

 Aberfeldy Street celebrates Poplarism with art installation (Feature)

 Ruby Flanagan, Poplar LDN - 2 May 2021